p) Provisions:

 VST Tillers Tractors Limited - Restricted Stock Units Plan 2024

 On January 22, 2024, pursuant to the approval by the shareholders through postal ballot, the Board was authorized to introduce, offer, issue and allot share based incentives to the eligible employees of the Company under the "VST Tillers Tractors Limited - Restricted Stock Units Plan 2024" ("the RSU plan").
 The maximum number of shares under the RSU plan shall not exceed 50,000 equity shares.
-These instruments will generally vest equally over a period of 4 years starting from March 31, 2025.
+These instruments will generally vest equally over a period of 4 years starting from February 26, 2025 for Grant 1 and February 26, 2026 for Grant 2.
 The options shall be exercisable within the period as approved by the Nomination and Remuneration Committee (NRC).
 The exercise price of the equity-settled RSUs will be equal to the par value of the shares.

 The management assessed that cash and cash equivalents, other bank balances, trade receivables, trade payables, and other current financial assets and financial liabilities approximates to their carrying amount largely due to the short-term maturities of these instruments.